cristianoag/msx-picoverse/README.md

 ## Software

 The software for the PicoVerse cartridges is being developed.
 The software will be fully open-sourced.

-The RP2040 based carts are also compatible with the MSX&#960; project.
+The RP2040 based carts are also compatible with the [MSX&#960;](https://github.com/piigaa-densetu-two-dai/MSXpi) project created by @piigaa-densetu-two-dai, so you can use any of the software alternatives created for that board with this open source hardware.

 ### FlashROM (under development)